Historical Football Kits

 In the summer of 2001 the Saints left the Dell, their home since 1898, to move into the new St Mary's Stadium, very close to the church where they began.
 In their final games at the Dell, the Saints wore the red and white quartered shirts worn by the original St Mary's club.
 Unusually, the club has not had a contract with any of the major kit manufacturers since 1999, preferring to market replicas under their own brand name.

-After 27 season in the top flight, the Saints were relegated in 2005 after the controversial appointment of Harry Redknapp as manager (Redknapp had resigned as manager of Southampton's arch-rivals Portsmouth days before his appointment).
-After intense rumours in the media Redknapp walked out on 3 December 2005 to rejoin Portsmouth leading to an acrimonious legal dispure between the two clubs over compensation.
+After 27 seasons in the top flight, the Saints were relegated in 2005 after the controversial appointment of Harry Redknapp as manager (Redknapp had resigned as manager of Southampton's arch-rivals Portsmouth days before his appointment).
+After intense rumours in the media Redknapp walked out on 3 December 2005 to rejoin Portsmouth leading to an acrimonious legal dispute between the two clubs over compensation.
 Southampton's chairman Rupert Lowe, who had appointed Redknapp in the first place resigned in June 2006 shortly before he was forced out.
-Over the following three years the club was plagued by boardroom instability and constant rumours of take-overs, which failed to materialise.
+Over the following three years the club was plagued by boardroom instability and constant rumours of takeovers, which failed to materialise.
 Inevitably the club was forced to sell players to raise funds and began to struggle.
-In April 2009, with the team already relegated, their parent holding company, Southampton Leisure Holdings plc was forced into administration, resulting in the team being handed a ten-point penalty.
+In April 2009, with the team already relegated, their parent southampton 125th aniversary crestholding company, Southampton Leisure Holdings plc was forced into administration, resulting in the team being handed a ten-point penalty.

 Sources